-A slender stem with a stunning abundance of flowers, this is the Cymbidium.
-The flower originates from the Himalayas, is sweet smelling and can stay beautiful for up to five weeks.
+Cymbidium orchid is a slender stem with a glorious abundance of flowers.
+The sweet-smelling flower is native to the Himalayas and stays beautiful for up to five weeks.

 Colours and shapes

-You can recognise the Cymbidium by the long stem and the flower column with red, purple, pink, orange, yellow, green and bi-coloured flowers.
-Each flower has a hollow, bow-shaped lip which looks like a boat.
-‘Kymbos’ is the Greek word for boat and that is where the name Cymbidium comes from.
+You can recognise Cymbidium orchid by its long stem and flower column.
+It grows with red, purple, pink, orange, yellow, green and bi-coloured flowers.
+Each bloom has a hollow, bow-shaped lip that looks like a boat, giving rise to its musical name: ‘Kymbos’ is the Ancient Greek word for boat.

-In China the Cymbidium is a special gift for friends.
-The flower symbolises a valued and respectful friendship.
+In China the Cymbidium makes a special gift for friends, as the flower symbolises a valued and respectful friendship.